BMEngineeR/BulkRNA-seq/README.md

 ## 1. __workflow__

   - fastq ---> bam ---> gene (in row) \* sample (in column) matrix ---> R script (DE, pathway)
+## 2. notice:
+  - if you only have two samples per treatment(or control), please use edgeR to avoid outlier gene effect.

 ## 2. Pre-requirement:
 ### software: